 Logo Usage

 The integrity of all FGCU images will be of greatest importance and maintained at all times.
 They are never altered or modified in anyway incongruent with the guidelines.
-Please be mindful that neither the university seal nor the athletic logo should be used by RSOs at any time.
+Please be mindful that neither the university seal nor the athletic logo should be used by Fraternities/Sororities at any time.

 Advertising on Campus - Campus Posting Policy